Getting Rid of Possums from your Sutherland Shire home.

 When a Possum moves into the roof of your home or business they can cause major mess and disruption.

 Possum Control and Removal Sydney

-Knockout Pest Control has been removing possums since the late 1960’s.
+Knockout Pest Control by Rentokil has been removing possums since the late 1960’s.
 Throughout that period the removal of possums has changed little.
 However, it is now a requirement that any organisation involved in possum control be licensed through National Parks and Wildlife.
 KOPC is License No. MWL000100381.
 Possums are usually non-aggressive animals, but they can create unsanitary conditions and may turn aggressive if they become diseased.

-Knockout Pest Control staff are based right throughout Sydney and Wollongong and this allows us to provide you fast and efficient services.
+Knockout Pest Control by Rentokil staff are based right throughout Sydney and Wollongong and this allows us to provide you fast and efficient services.
 When on site our technician will determine if it is in fact a possum or rodent issue by carrying out an inspection to the roof interior and advising you of the outcome.

 If it is rodents we are still able to provide you control for that pest.
 If it is possums we will set a cage trap and provide you a quotation for proofing of any hole or removal of branches or other mechanism that allow the possums to gain entry to your roof top.

-There are special lures that Knockout Pest Control uses to attract the possums to our cages.
+There are special lures that Knockout Pest Control by Rentokil uses to attract the possums to our cages.
 We normally can remove a possum out of your roof within 24 hours when these methods are used.

 Getting Rid of Possums

 - Deter possums from entering your home using motion sensitive lights and or sprinklers